The goal of every entrepreneur is to be successful.

 There are many time tracking tools that you can use (Asana even has integrations with numerous time trackers so you can track time for each Asana task).
 Or you can simply use Google Sheet to track the time spent on each project.
 I have a document that notes down all my writing and editing hours for each book (as well as the words per hour)~

-If you’re an entrepreneur or freelancer, you can scale your business with tools like FreshBooks or Fiverr Workspace.
+If you’re an entrepreneur or freelancer, you can scale your business with tools like FreshBooks.
 Besides tracking time, these tools also help you send invoices, track payments, manage tasks and projects.

 Habit #7: Track All Income & Expenses